gnolang/grants/projects/GNOUP.md

 5. Infrastructure templates that reduce DevOps overhead for ecosystem projects

-gnoup directly with the **Infrastructure, Developer Experience, and Quality** track of the grant program and is designed to grow and evolve with the network.
+gnoup directly aligns with the **Infrastructure, Developer Experience, and Quality** track of the grant program and is designed to grow and evolve with the network.

 ### Timeline and milestones